altocodenl/tagaway/readme.md

 ### Todo beta

 - Tests refactor
-   - modify client after modifications to POST /query & GET /tags
-      - expect array of tags that don't have to be filtered
-      - Make initial view not load list of tags, to avoid redraw when doing GET /tags.
-      - Request list of tags when switching to edit mode.
-Don't filter any tags, they are all user tags.
-      - Filter `all` and `untagged` from Data.query.tags

 - Pivs
+   - Check that tags refactor works in client (empty, list of existing tags, list of tags to add, list of tags to add in upload)
+   - Show n of pivs for each tag in main view.
    - Suggest tags when inserting in tag view.
    - Move year tags to d::, all to a::, untagged to u::, g:: to ::g, forbid tags that start [a-z]::
    - Months: